allenai/natural-instructions/tasks/README.md

 `task302_record_classification` | Given a passage and a question, classify the answer to the question based on the options | Classification
 `task303_record_incorrect_answer_generation` | Given a passage and a question, write an incorrect answer for the question | Incorrect Answer Generation
 `task339_record_answer_generation` | Given a passage and a question, answer the question based on the passage | Answer Generation
+`task348_squad2.0_unanswerable_question_generation` | Given a passage, generate question that cannot be answered based on the passage | Unanswerable Question Generation
+`task349_squad2.0_answerable_unanswerable_question_classification` | Given a passage and a question, classify whether or not the question is answerable from the passage | Classification